Anne Shadwell

-Anne Shadwell was an English stage actor of the seventeenth century.
+Anne Shadwell was an English stage actress of the seventeenth century.
 She was one of the first English actresses to appear on stage following the Restoration.
-She was one of six actors recruited in 1660 by William Davenant for the new Duke's Company, acting under her maiden name Anne Gibbs.
+She was one of six recruited in 1660 by William Davenant for the new Duke's Company, acting under her maiden name Anne Gibbs.

 Sometime between 1663 and 1667 she married the playwright Thomas Shadwell with whom she had four children.
 While some sources have her acting late into the century, it may be she effectively retired with the formation of the United Company in 1682.
 Her appearances had decreased since 1672.

 Following her husband's death in 1692 she was left the bulk of his estate.
 She had an investment in the Drury Lane Theatre in 1709, when she joined a petition to Queen Anne by the manager Christopher Rich, but nothing is known about her after this point.